mhs95/intro_stat_learning_python/ReadMe.md

-This repository contains python code to solve the labs and exercises in Introduction to Statistical Learning.
+Zia's branch for Introduction to Statistical learning solutions